Parkfield earthquake: Fort Tejon earthquake

-What is possibly the largest earthquake on the San Andreas fault in the last several hundred years is the 1857 Fort Tejon earthquake, with a fault rupture from the general vicinity of Parkfield to San Bernardino in Southern California, a distance of about 360 km and an offset of about 9 meters (30 feet).
+What is possibly the largest earthquake on the San Andreas fault in the last several hundred years is the 1857 Fort Tejon earthquake, with an estimated moment magnitude of 7.9, a fault rupture from the general vicinity of Parkfield to San Bernardino in Southern California, a distance of about 360 km and an offset of about 9 meters (30 feet).
 The epicenter of this earthquake is (by various sources) believed to be somewhere in the region from Cholame to Parkfield, a location at the extreme northern end of the locked portion of the fault and at the southern end of the rapidly periodic segment.
 It is believed that this earthquake was preceded by a magnitude 6.0 foreshock that was centered at Parkfield.